 The world around us is more powerful than we know.
 Discover how earthquakes, tsunamis, volcanic eruptions, hurricanes, and more have affected people and places around the world.
 Through informational text, vivid images, and stunning facts and charts, readers will learn about disasters such as The Great Potato Famine, Hurricane Katrina, Mount St. Helens, the 1906 San Francisco earthquake, as well as epidemics and pandemics such as the bubonic plague and swine flu.

-While the old Roman Empire of the west crumbled to ruin, the Byzantines grew strong and powerful, creating such cities as Constantinople.
-Under such leaders as Constantine and Justinian the Great, the Byzantine Empire flourished.
-Readers will discover how the Byzantines transformed Christianity, protected Europe from would-be invaders, and later carried the seeds of the Renaissance to Italy during their thousand-year reign.
-Through eye-catching images, engaging facts, and easy to read text, readers can learn all about the Edict of Mila, feudalism, Byzantine art, the Ottoman Empire, Kurds, as well as the Byzantine-established religion of Eastern Orthodoxy.
-A glossary and index are provided to give readers the tools they need to better understand the content.
+Under leaders like Constantine and Justinian the Great, the Byzantine Empire flourished.
+Through this fascinating book, readers will discover how the Byzantines transformed Christianity, protected Europe from invaders, and later brought the Renaissance to Italy.
+Through eye-catching images, maps and photographs, engaging facts, and easy-to-read text, readers can learn all about the Edict of Mila, feudalism, Byzantine art, the Ottoman Empire, Kurds as well as the Byzantine-established religion of Eastern Orthodoxy.
+This book also includes text features such as a table of contents, glossary, and index, as well as an in-class activity to further students' understanding of the Crusades in Constantinople.

 Get readers excited to learn about the various technological innovations that have occurred throughout history--and what could be possible in the future!
 Through informational text, interesting and intriguing facts in conjunction with vivid images, diagrams, and charts, readers will learn about such miraculous inventions such as holograms, 3D printing, virtual reality technology, personalized medicine, and bionic body parts.
 Throughout this nonfiction title, readers will be engaged and encouraged to imagine the next big technological innovation that could change the world!